Macon State Prison: Programs

 Academic: GED, ABE, GSAMS, Remedial, and Special Education.
 (Macon State Prison has the highest GED graduation rate among prisons in the state of Georgia.)

 Substance Abuse: Substance Abuse education, Alcoholics Anonymous/NA, Relapse Prevention, and RSAT.

 Counseling: Sex offender, Prerelease, Life Skills, Critical Thinking, Anger Management, Positive Mental Attitude, Parenting, and World of Work.

 Recreation: softball, soccer, basketball, and general fitness.

 Religious Activities: Several religious activities, Christian religious choir.

 Staff

 The staff consists of about five hundred employees, three hundred of which are specifically for security purposes, such as tower guards, patrolmen, and security guards.
 The other two hundred staff members are doctors, nurses, counselors, teachers, and general overseers.
 The general overseers are the men and women in charge of the prison.
-The hierarchy of this leadership is presented below: